 First Time User?
 Enroll now.

-A woman's two fallopian tubes lead upward from each upper side of the uterus and end near the ovaries.
+The fallopian tubes are a pair of tubes that connect to each upper side of the uterus and end near the ovaries.
 When an egg is released by an ovary (ovulation), it travels down a fallopian tube toward the uterus.

 After ovulation, egg fertilization usually happens in a fallopian tube.
 The fertilized egg then travels to the uterus, where it implants and grows.
-If a woman's fallopian tubes are blocked by scar tissue, such as from pelvic inflammatory disease, she may be unable to become pregnant or may have a tubal (ectopic) pregnancy.
+If the fallopian tubes are blocked by scar tissue, such as from pelvic inflammatory disease, you may be unable to become pregnant.
+Or it may cause a tubal (ectopic) pregnancy.

 To learn more about Healthwise, visit Healthwise.org.